 Planting Site Selection

-Choose a planting site that receives at least six hours of direct sunlight per day.
-Rhubarb can tolerate partial shade, but it will not produce as much fruit.
+Choose a planting site that receives at least six hours of direct sunlight each day.
+Rhubarb tolerates partial shade, but it produces fewer stalks in those conditions.
+Prepare soil that drains well and contains plenty of organic matter.
+Avoid sites where water collects and pools.

 Planting Depth and Spacing